SupCodeTech/DRAC2022/README.md

 - Here the effective batch size is 96 (`batch_size` per gpu) * 2 (`nodes`) * 1 (gpus per node) = 192.
 - `blr` is the base learning rate.
 The actual `lr` is computed by the [linear scaling rule](https://arxiv.org/abs/1706.02677): `lr` = `blr` * effective batch size / 256.

+The second method can obtain the weight of MAE-ViT pre-training more directly.

 # Stage II: Semantic segmentation